chocolateimage/removesnap/README.md

 ## Usage

+> [!NOTE]
+> Make sure to close all programs before executing the command and don't touch the computer during the process unless instructed to enter in a password or to restart.

 Copy and paste one of these commands into your terminal and press enter, make sure the system has been updated:

 - **Remove Snaps + Setup Flatpak with Flathub (Recommended)**